elkana-langat/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 11. Multiply by using map
 Write a function that returns a list with all the values multiplied by a number without using any loops

+## 12. Roman to integer
+Create a function def roman_to_int(roman_string): that converts a Roman numerical to an integer.